Downlink/test/Readme.md

 #### Accessing resources from your remote device
 To access resources from your remote device, create a device object using the client's *accessDevice* method as shown below.
 The device object created as expected represents a specific remote device as indicated by the *device id* argument.
 In this case, the *device id* is the integer value *100* ;

-The device object provides various methods to access channel data, GPIO data and HTTP API resources from your remote device servers.
+The device object provides various methods to access channel data, GPIO object and HTTP API resources from your remote devices.

 ```js
 const m2m = require('m2m');